Philippine Basketball Association: Awards

 The league awards outstanding Filipino players of the season in the annual Leo Awards.
 The awards include the Most Valuable Player and the Rookie of the Year.
 At the end of each conference, the league also awards the Best Player of the Conference for Filipinos and the Bobby Parks Best Import for foreigners.

 The PBA Hall of Fame was instituted in 2005 during the 30th anniversary celebration of the league.

 Records

 There are all-time records written in Philippine Basketball Association records, as well as distinctions like the PBA career scoring leaders, PBA 2,000 Assists Club, PBA 500 Three-Points Club, PBA 600 Most Games Club, and PBA Top 40 Rebounders.
 Unlike other leagues, the PBA records of individual players combine both elimination round and playoff round statistics instead of placing them in separate categories.

 Media coverage

 The PBA has been covered by television networks and other media companies since its opening day.
 One Sports is their current television partner.
-Games are being aired on live television via One Sports and PBA Rush, with livestreaming via Cignal Play, Pilipinas Live (worldwide), and Smart LiveStream.
+Games are being aired on live television via One Sports and PBA Rush, with livestreaming via Cignal Play, One Sports YouTube channel, Pilipinas Live app (worldwide), and Smart LiveStream.
 Following their departure from TV5, the PBA games are currently broadcast on RPTV.